 Race-based affinity groups for Gordon students

-Common Ground facilitates growth and development through structured, developmentally appropriate activities, projects, and dialogue that provide affirmation, support, and advocacy for students, while fostering critical thinking and building a sense of respect for themselves and others.
+Common Ground uses structured, age-appropriate activities, projects, and dialogue that affirm and supports students, while fostering critical thinking and building a sense of respect for themselves and others.

-The program began in Lower School in 2006, and the Middle School program in 2007, expanding to include Young Kindergarten and Kindergarten in 2018.
+The program began in Lower School in 2006, and the Middle School program in 2007, expanding to include Young Kindergarten and Kindergarten during the spring session in 2018.

 Tuesday Common Ground